 Accepting Multiple Job Offers

 Accepting more than one job offer is unprofessional.
 You also run the risk of burning any chance of building bridges with one or more companies.
 In the long-run, this may damage your reputation.
-Competitors do talk, especially when it comes to recruitment and headhunting.
+Competitors do talk, especially when it comes to headhunting and recruitment.
 Don’t damage your reputation and destroy your chance of a good career with or in your industry.
 Instead, you should take some time to consider the positions on offer and decline respectfully.

 Being Brutally Honest